Sam Surridge

+Samuel William Surridge (born 28 July 1998) is an English professional footballer who plays as a striker for Major League Soccer club Nashville SC.

 Club career

 Early career

 Surridge was born in Slough, Berkshire, and moved to Ferndown, Dorset, at the age of seven.
 He joined the AFC Bournemouth academy at the age of 14 from local club Bournemouth Sports.

 AFC Bournemouth

-Surridge returned to the Cherries academy when he joined the under-15s and was soon offered a scholarship, scoring freely for the club's youth team, before impressing during a productive loan spell with Poole Town during their debut season in National South in 2016/17 season.
+Surridge returned to the Cherries academy when he joined the under-15s and was soon offered a scholarship, scoring freely for the club's youth team, before impressing during a productive loan spell with Poole Town during their debut season in the National League South in the 2016–17 season.

 League Two Loans and Premier League Debut

 On 3 August 2017, Surridge joined League Two club Yeovil Town on loan until the end of the season.
 Surridge made his Football League debut as a second-half substitute for Yeovil against Luton Town, on 5 August 2017.
 He scored his first goal for Yeovil in an EFL Trophy tie against Exeter City on 29 August 2017.
 Surridge finished the season with Yeovil having scored 10 goals in 53 total appearances across all competitions for the club.

 On 30 July 2018, Surridge joined League Two club Oldham Athletic on a season-long loan deal.
 Five goals from four matches in September earned him the League Two Player of the Month award, and by 6 January, he had twelve goals from twenty appearances in all competitions.
-Surridge scored against Premier League opposition in the Third Round of the FA Cup, scoring a penalty as Oldham came from behind to beat Fulham 2–1.
+Surridge scored against Premier League opposition in the third round of the FA Cup, scoring a penalty as Oldham came from behind to beat Fulham 2–1.
 He was then recalled by his parent club in early January.

 Surridge made his Premier League debut for the Cherries in a 5–1 loss to Arsenal on 28 February 2019, replacing Ryan Fraser on the 80-minute mark.
 Surridge was awarded the club award for Under-21 Player of the Year on 14 May 2019, after a fruitful loan spell at Oldham Athletic and making his Premier League debut for the club against Arsenal.